 We believe that every child is an individual who develops at his or her own rate.
 Exceptional nurturing and outstanding teaching in Early Years, enables every child to achieve their full potential.

-Our team of six Early Years Teachers lead the learning from age 3 to the end of the Reception year, supported by dedicated Early Years Assistants.
+Our team of specialist Early Years Teachers lead the learning from age 3 to the end of the Reception year, supported by dedicated Early Years Assistants.

 We enable plentiful outdoor and indoor learning opportunities on a daily basis, making regular use of the 30 acres of school grounds, as well as accessing the School’s specialist teachers and resources to facilitate children’s learning.
 Your child will be empowered to develop their self-confidence and self-esteem, as well as independence.